The Ferrari Club of America

 Requirement — Entrants must receive 97 points (Platino) or higher in the Concours or Preservation Class before they are eligible to compete in the CBM.

 To enter the Coppa Bella Macchina, you must sign up for both the Judged Concours (or Preservation Class) and the Coppa Bella Macchina when you register for the Meet.
-Note that entries for the CBM are limited so you are advised to sign up early.
-Download Coppa Bella Macchina Competition Rules and Test Requirements (2025).
+Entries for the CBM are limited.

 The Coppa Bella Macchina evaluation and road test will take place starting about 2:00 pm on June 29th adjacent to the Concours Field at Monticello Motor Club.

-For further information concerning the CBM event, contact CBM Chief Judge, Duncan McPherson, at rduncanmcpherson@gmail.com.
+For further information, contact CBM Chief Judge, Duncan McPherson, at rduncanmcpherson@gmail.com.

 Coppa GT

 The Coppa GT Award is the highest award an individual can receive at the FCA Annual Meet.
-To qualify to compete for this award, the car must first receive a Platino award in the Concours and then must pass the Coppa Bella Macchina evaluation.
-In the Coppa GT, the car’s owner must demonstrate his/her driving capabilities on the track, taking the car into consideration.
-No more than three (3) Coppa GTs are awarded each annual meet.
-A newer car with more modern equipment will not have an advantage over an older Ferrari.
-To enter this competition, be sure to check the boxes for Concours judging, Coppa Bella Macchina, and Coppa GT.
-Of course, Coppa GT entrants must also sign up for the 2-day track event at Monticello Motor Club.
-The Coppa GT driving evaluation will take place during the lunch hour or ss the chief judge designates on Wednesday, July 1
+To qualify, the car must first receive a Platino award in the Concours and then pass the Coppa Bella Macchina evaluation.
+In the Coppa GT, the car’s owner must demonstrate driving capabilities on the track.
+No more than three (3) Coppa GTs are awarded each year.

 The Coppa GT awards are generously sponsored by Dennis and Susan Garrity.